Welcome to the NFB Krafters group teachers Page.

 What is the next step?

-Once you and Tammy have agreed on a date and time, go to this web page and fill out the class proposal form needed.
+Once you and Tammy have agreed on a date and time, go to the teachers page and fill out the class proposal form needed.
 Links to these forms can be found at the top of this page.
+It might also be helpful to save this page to your bookmarks/favorites for easy access in the future.

 It is important to be aware that there are separate class proposal forms for telephone and email classes.

-It is advisable to look at what information you will need to provide beforehand to make certain you have all your ducks in a row before beginning to fill out the form.
+It is advisable to review what information you will need to provide before you begin the process of filling out the form.

 Please note that for a telephone